ambularz/hello-world/README.md

 # hello-world
 This is my first time creating a repository.

-Hey there!
+So, here it goes -

-I go by Ambi or Ambar and I am twenty-seven years old. have the sweetest English Bulldog pup named Momo.
+I go by Ambi or Ambar and I am twenty-seven years old.

+I also have the sweetest English Bulldog pup named Momo and I love her very much <3